evmin/camel-kubernetes-demo/reference/01_how.md

 ### Logging

-On the surface logging looks super easy - Docker collects standard outputs into log streams and Google Kubernetes Engine sends them off into Google Stackdriver Logging.
+On the surface logging looks super easy - Kubernetes Engine sends the container standard output stream to Stackdriver Logging automatically.
+No configuration required.
 Simple!

 There is, however, a couple of gotchas.
 The first one - every line collected becomes a separate log entry.
 What's wrong with that?
-Well, java exceptions are usually multiline stack traces - reading those across multiple log entries can be confusing.
+Well, java exceptions are usually multiline stack traces - reading those across multiple log entries can be a bit confusing.

 The other interesting point is that these entries would be logged as INFO.
-Google Kubernetes logging agent - FluentD - does not know how to parse the log outputs - there are quite a few of them, so it is indeed a hard problem.
+Google Kubernetes logging agent - FluentD - does not know how to parse them to get the severity right.
+There is a number of different formats out there, so one size fits all automatic solution is indeed a hard problem.

-However the application CAN provide the output in the format that FluentD can parse.
-Configuring the format in `logback.xml` - enforcing the output line format to be a JSON string and thanks to the [Elastic.co](https://www.elastic.co/products/logstash) team there is also an awesome Logstash component that encolses a multilne stack trace into a single entry!
+However the application CAN provide the output in the format that FluentD can understand.
+The format is defined in  `logback.xml` - a JSON string where the field names configured as FluentD parser requires.
+And thanks to the [Elastic.co](https://www.elastic.co/products/logstash) team there is also an awesome Logstash component that encolses a multilne stack trace into a single entry!

 ```xml
 <!-- To be able to manage the log levels through Hawtio console -->